nf-core/chipseq/README.md

 [![Nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.24.0-brightgreen.svg
 )](https://www.nextflow.io/)

-> # UNDER DEVELOPMENT
-> This pipeline is currently under active development and has very little in the way of testing.
-You may well have problems running it.
-Any help debugging is very welcome!
-Please fork, make changes and submit a pull request.
+## Introduction

-**NGI-ChIPseq** is a bioinformatics best-practice analysis pipeline used for ChIP-seq (chromatin immunoprecipitation sequencing) data analysis at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.
+NGI-ChIPseq is a bioinformatics best-practice analysis pipeline used for ChIP-seq (chromatin immunoprecipitation sequencing) data analysis at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.

 The pipeline uses [Nextflow](https://www.nextflow.io), a bioinformatics workflow tool.
 It pre-processes raw data from FastQ inputs, aligns the reads and performs extensive quality-control on the results.